vivid-planet/comet/.changeset/beige-chefs-confess.md

 Enforce PascalCase for enums

-Changing the casing of an existing enum can be problematic, e.g. if the enum values are persisted in the database.
+Changing the casing of an existing enum can be problematic, e.g., if the enum values are persisted in the database.
 In such cases, the rule can be disabled like so

 ```diff